soedinglab/transannot/README.md

-# TransAnnot - a transcriptome annotation pipeline
+# TransAnnot - a fast and easy transcriptome annotation pipeline

 TransAnnot predicts protein functions, orthologous relationships and biological pathways for the whole newly sequenced transcriptome.
 It uses MMseqs2 sequence-profile search to obtain closest homologs from profile database and infer protein function, structure and orthologous groups based on the identified homologs.
-Prior to functional annotation, it can perform transcriptome sequence assembly using PLASS (Protein-Level ASSembler) to assemble raw sequence reads on protein level upon user request.
+Prior to functional annotation, it can perform transcriptome sequence assembly using PLASS (Protein-Level ASSembler) to *de novo* assemble raw sequence reads on protein level upon user request.

 ## Compile from source

 Compiling from source helps to optimize TransAnnot for the specific system, which improve its performance.
 For the compilation `cmake`, `g++` and `git` are required.
-After the compilation the TransAnnot will be located in `build/bin` directory (or just run `which transannot` in the command line to get the pathway to TransAnnot)
+After the compilation TransAnnot will be located in `build/bin` directory.

     git clone https://github.com/mariia-zelenskaia/transannot.git
     cd transannot && mkdir build && cd build